Pleb5/Pleb5.github.io/pages/pleb_lessons.md

 ---

-## The Linux terminal(aka.
-Linux command line, shell, bash)

-These names mean slightly different things and the nuances become important in certain cases.
-Right now it's enough to think of these as a tool set of a mechanic.
-They can do wonders if you want to pimp your car or have it repaired.

-Before you get scared off from all the FUD that terminals are surrounded by, I want to tell you that the Linux terminal is actually your friend.
-It will allow you to do things that would be so much harder without it.
-It is a quite flexible tool that is capable of doing very simple tasks and very sophisticated ones too.
-Using it for real projects teaches you much more about computers than reading any book or article.
-Do you own a wrench or a hammer?
-With just learning the basics of DIY you can do so much more around your house, why not do this with your devices too?

-The only real threat is when you have absolutely no idea what you are doing because you haven’t learned enough to use your computer with self-confidence.
-It does not take years to do that.
-It is like learning to drive responsibly.
-It is a process and if you take the time to look into things just enough, you will be stunned by what you can do with your machine.
-Just take it step by step and put in the effort.

-Luckily, Ubuntu is a Linux distribution that is especially user-friendly but still with acceptable security guarantees.
-The bitcoin plebs training program does not rely on heavy terminal usage, however you will thank your future self if you learn about it just enough to know at least what is going on.

-To be able to understand your computer better is crucial if you want to store and move bitcoin in a trust-minimized fashion.
-Imagine if you had to get the help of a random technician when you are trying to access your life savings.
-Would you be comfortable in that situation?
-That is the stress you are now eliminating.
-Even if you still need help you will be trained enough not to be scammed and be able to sanity-check most things.
-This is the purpose of this program.

-**Never copy-paste shell commands blindly!
-If you don’t understand what the command does, check it before hitting enter.
-You can wreck your whole system and lose your bitcoin by carelessly running commands you don't understand!**

-Read this nice introduction from the Ubuntu website and complete some exercises in it to get started.

-Some of the terminal stuff I use very often can come handy for you too:

-* Copy text from terminal: ctrl + shift + C (right click works too)
-* Paste text into the terminal: ctrl + shift + V(right click works too)
-* Search the text in your terminal with the search icon located in the top-right corner
-* The “Tab” button tries to guess and complete your command.
-Always fervently pummel it especially when inputting file names because if it cannot complete an ambiguous command it still can give you the possible options.
-If it does not want to complete something it might mean you’re in the wrong directory or trying to do it the wrong way
-* Use previous/next command in history: Up/Down arrows
-* Clear screen: ctrl + L
-* Inspect most commands you don’t yet understand before blindly using it: man &lt;command>
-* Use &lt;command> + “-help” or without dash just “help” or “info” + &lt;command> to try to get more information about it
-* Escape from a running process: Ctrl + C
-* Edit/View text files: nano &lt;filename>
-* Use multiple tabs(top-left corner) and terminal windows for different terminal sessions.
-This is useful if you launched a program from one terminal session but want to do other things in parallel

-Just click through some menu items and buttons to get familiar

-You can try and install other terminals or customize the looks and other stuff later if you want

-[Here](https://www.digitalocean.com/community/tutorials/linux-commands) is an article about the most used Linux shell commands.
-Most of these will be used on your journey.
-Run through them quickly but you will be using them soon enough.
-[Here](https://developers.redhat.com/cheat-sheets/bash-shell-cheat-sheet) is a more comprehensive cheat sheet if you ever need it.
-Man-pages can be weird to search and navigate but if you learn how to do it that will serve you really well too.

----

 ## Public key cryptography

 Encryption is the tool people use to control ownership of data in the information realm.
 If I own a secret that no one else knows, I can use techniques to hide my information based on that secret and reveal it the way I want.
 This secret I hold is called my secret key or private key.